ibm-cloud-docs/dr-automation-powervs/FAQs.md

 After successful provisioning, the API response includes a `dashboard_url` that you can use to access the service instance.

 To deprovision a service instance, use the **DELETE** operation with the corresponding `plan_id` and `service_id`.
 The response confirms that the deprovisioning process has been initiated.

+### Why is HA cluster configuration required after creating the service instance?
+{: #faq-ha-required}

+After you provision a service instance, you must configure the HA cluster to enable high availability for your Power Virtual Server environment.

+The HA cluster coordinates nodes within the selected high availability location and workspace to help ensure workload continuity during planned or unplanned outages and to support automatic failover.

+### What information is required to configure the HA cluster?
+{: #faq-ha-required-info}

+To configure the HA cluster, provide the following information:

+- **API key** – A valid API key that is used for authentication.
+The key must be validated before you can save the configuration.
+- **High availability location** – The location where the HA cluster is deployed.
+- **Power Virtual Server workspace** – The workspace that contains the virtual server instances to be protected.

+Ensure that the API key has the required permissions to access the selected workspace.

+### Is adding nodes mandatory after configuring the HA cluster?
+{: #faq-ha-add-node-mandatory}

+Yes.
+After you configure the HA cluster, you must add one or more virtual server instances as cluster nodes.

+High availability protection is not enabled until at least one node is added to the cluster.

+### What if no virtual server instances are available to add as nodes?
+{: #faq-ha-no-instances}

+If no virtual server instances are listed in the **Cluster nodes** section, you must first create a Power Virtual Server workspace and provision virtual server instances.

+To create a workspace, navigate to:

+**Navigation menu > Infrastructure > Power Virtual Server > Workspace > Create a workspace**

+After you provision the virtual server instances, return to the **Cluster nodes** section and add the instances to the HA cluster.

+### Do I need to manually configure the HA cluster?
+{: #faq-ha-cluster-configuration}

+Yes.
+After the software installation is complete, you must configure the HA cluster based on your workload requirements.

+### What happens if usage data is temporarily unavailable?
+{: #faq-ha-usage-data}

+If usage information is not received from the monitoring node, the system uses previously recorded usage data to prevent billing gaps.
+Failed records are retried automatically in the next billing cycle.

+### Can I upgrade to a newer HA version after deployment?
+{: #faq-ha-upgrade}

+Yes.
+When a newer version is available, you can initiate a migration from the UI.

+The system downloads and installs the updated software and reports the migration status.

+### What roles are required to manage HA Automation?
+{: #faq-ha-roles}

+IBM Cloud platform and service roles determine what actions a user can perform.

+Depending on the assigned role (Administrator, Editor, Operator, or Viewer), users can provision, configure, or view service instances.